 Skip to the content

-Tactical buying remains the biggest focus for supply management headcount, claiming 31% of resources.
-Strategic sourcing has the potential to produce greater value, but these resources are a smaller portion of the team mix.
+Transactional buying remains the biggest focus for supply management headcount, claiming 29% of resources.
+Strategic sourcing has the potential to produce greater value, but these resources are a smaller portion of the team mix at 23% overall.

 Take a survey,